i-dot-ai/parliament-mcp/README.md

 - "Show me the current government ministers"
 - "Get the state of the parties in the House of Commons"
 - "List all opposition shadow cabinet positions"

+**Committees:**
+- "List all current Commons select committees"
+- "Get details about the Public Accounts Committee including members and recent publications"
+- "Show me oral evidence from the Treasury Committee"
+- "Find committees dealing with environmental issues"

 **General Queries:**
 - "Search for debates about artificial intelligence regulation"